vedantsaini002/Landing-Page/README.md

 # Landing-Page

 # Overview
 This project is a simple e-learning landing page designed to showcase the features and benefits of an online learning platform.
-The landing page includes sections such as a header, features, testimonials and a footer.
 It is built using HTML, CSS, and JavaScript.

 # Features
 Responsive Design: The landing page is fully responsive and looks great on all devices, from desktop to mobile.